The Nutrients in Chocolate

 Flavonoids in Chocolate

-Of much greater interest in the context of health benefits is the rich flavonoid content of Raw Organic Cacao and the relatively rich flavonoid content of some chocolates and cocoa powders.
+Of much greater interest in the context of health benefits is the rich flavonoid content of cacao and the relatively rich flavonoid content of some chocolates and cocoa powders.
 Flavonoids are part of a large and diverse class of phytochemicals called polyphenols.
 Several thousand flavonoids exist in substantial amounts in common plant-based foods, such as tea, chocolate, cocoa, soybeans and wine.